ZcashFoundation/zebra/README.md

 development.
 Please [join us on Discord](https://discord.gg/na6QZNd) if you'd like to find out more or get involved!

-## Alpha Releases
+## Beta Releases

-Every few weeks, we release a new Zebra alpha release.
+Every few weeks, we release a new Zebra beta [release](https://github.com/ZcashFoundation/zebra/releases).

-The goals of the alpha release series are to:
+The goals of the beta release series are for Zebra to act as a fully validating Canopy and NU5 node, except for:

+- Mempool transactions
+- Block subsidies
+- Transaction fees
+- Some undocumented rules derived from Bitcoin
+- Some consensus rules removed before Canopy activation (Zebra checkpoints on Canopy activation)

+Zebra's network stack is interoperable with zcashd.
+Zebra implements all the features required to reach Zcash network consensus.

+Currently, Zebra does not validate the following Zcash consensus rules:

+#### NU5
-- participate in the Zcash network,
+- ZIP-155 - Parse addrv2 in Zebra
-- replicate the Zcash chain state,
+- Full validation of Orchard transactions from NU5 onwards
+   - Check that at least one of enableSpendsOrchard or enableOutputsOrchard is set
+   - Validation of Orchard anchors
+   - Validation of Halo2 proofs
+   - Validation of orchard note commitment trees

+#### NU4 - Canopy
+- Calculation of Block Subsidy and Funding streams
-- implement the Zcash proof of work consensus rules, and
+- Validation of coinbase miner subsidy and miner fees
-- sync on Mainnet under excellent network conditions.
+- Validation of shielded outputs for coinbase transactions (ZIP-212/ZIP-213)

+#### NU1 - Sapling
+- Validation of Sapling anchors
+- Validation of sapling note commitment trees
+- Validation of JoinSplit proofs using Groth16 verifier

+#### NU0 - Overwinter
+- ZIP-203: Transaction Expiry consensus rules

+#### Sprout
+- Validation of Sprout anchors
+- Validation of JoinSplit proofs using BCTV14 verifier
+- Validation of transaction lock times
+- Validation of sprout note commitment trees

-Currently, Zebra does not validate all the Zcash consensus rules.
-It may be unreliable on Testnet, and under less-than-perfect network conditions.
+It may be
+unreliable on Testnet, and under less-than-perfect network conditions.
 See our [current features](#current-features) and [roadmap](#future-work) for details.